andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <br>
 RA between 1993 and 2023 is shown for the Green-veined white in figure 5c.
 Over the study period, RA declined by 34% from its 1993 baseline, although it did increase steadily between 1993 and 2009 (+0.7%/yr).
 After this period, RA fell by 37% in total, and the rate of decline increased every year to more than 7%/yr in 2023.
 <br><br>
-Decline of this species coincides with a period of increased National drought frequency (2004-2006, 2010-2012, 2016-2019 & 2022-2023).
-This is likely to have impacted access to its main food sources (garlic mustard and watercress) which thrive in lush grassland areas.
+Decline of this species coincides with a period of increased National drought frequency (2004-2006, 2010-2012, 2016-2019 & 2022-2023) [13].
+This is likely to have impacted access to its main food sources (garlic mustard and watercress) which thrive in lush grassland areas [14].

 ### Figure 5d: Large Skipper
 <p align='left'><image src='images/species_insights/relative_abundance_l_skipper.png' width=600></p>